I-864 Affidavit of Support (2026): Income, Assets, Multipliers & Joint Sponsors

 State Dept: I-864 FAQs (assets rule)

-Important: Assets and domicile issues can get complicated.
-If you are close to the line, consider a joint sponsor plan to avoid delays.
+Tip: If you’re close to the line, a joint sponsor plan is often the cleanest way to avoid delays in a

 Documents checklist (plain and practical)